greg282/greg282.github.io/README.md

 ## Website for Travel Agency
-This website was made as part of the Introduction to web application course.
+This website was made using Angular and it is a part of the Introduction to web application course at AGH UST.
+Backend is made with Firebase Firestore Database.

 ## Screenshots
 <p align="center">